wistia/wistia-open-docs/_posts/private-sharing.md

 hover over the *Project Actions* menu and choose the *Sharing and Privacy* option.

-When the sharing window appears, the privacy of that project will display be displayed at the top (see image below).
+When the sharing window appears, the privacy of that project will be displayed at the top (see image below).
 To create a link that can be sent out and viewed anonymously, switch the account over to **unlocked** and then **save**.